elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 ## System Settings

+We updated the Universal Access settings to deduplicate some settings found elsewhere as part of our [Curb Cuts effort](/accessibility-features-are-just-features).
+For example, dwell clicking is now in the Mouse & Touchpad settings, transparency and text size are now in Desktop settings.
+If you're ever unsure where a setting might be, System Settings has great search for individual settings from both the Search entry inside the app and the Applications Menu.

-In [System Settings 2.3.9](https://github.com/elementary/switchboard/releases/tag/2.3.9), we fixed a translation bug for Portuguese.
-We also [updated the Universal Access settings](https://github.com/elementary/switchboard-plug-a11y/releases/tag/2.2.0) to deduplicate some settings found elsewhere (as part of our [Curb Cuts effort](/accessibility-features-are-just-features)); added a new "Workspaces" icon and fixed how the Space key works with shortcuts in a [Keyboard settings update](https://github.com/elementary/switchboard-plug-keyboard/releases/tag/2.3.6); and fixed an issue with cancelling installing languages in a [Language & Region settings update](https://github.com/elementary/switchboard-plug-locale/releases/tag/2.5.1).
+We also added a new "Workspaces" icon and fixed how the Space key works with shortcuts in Keyboard settings, fixed an issue with cancelling installing languages in Language & Region settings, and fixed a translation bug for Portuguese in the System Settings app itself.

 <figure markdown="1">![Wireless Network settings](/images/hera-updates-for-march-2020/wireless.png){: srcset="/images/hera-updates-for-march-2020/wireless@2x.png 2x" width="989" height="685"}
 <figcaption>Refreshed design for the Wireless Network settings</figcaption>
 </figure>

-We [released](https://github.com/elementary/switchboard-plug-network/releases/tag/2.3.0) an improved design for the Wireless page in Network settings, which should make it more reliable and clear to join and manage networks.
-We also updated translations for most of the other settings pages.
+Lastly, we released an improved design for the Wireless page in Network settings, which should make it more reliable and clear to join and manage networks.

 ## Calendar